Kidney Cancer

 Treatment

-Cancer treatment is based on the stage and type of cancer and overall health.
+Treatment is based on the stage and type of kidney cancer and overall health.
 More than one treatment may be used.
-Treatment options include:

-Surgery is done to remove as much cancer as possible.
-Nearby lymph nodes or other sites with cancer will also be removed.
+Most kidney cancers are treated with surgery.
+The goal is to remove as much cancer as possible.
+Nearby lymph nodes or other sites with cancer may also be removed.
 Surgery may be:

 • Partial nephrectomy—removal of part of the kidney to treat smaller tumors